Fort Bragg: Name changes

-On January 1, 2021, the United States Senate passed a veto override of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021.
-This new law mandated congress to establish a commission for the renaming of Department of Defense properties named after Confederate leaders.
-In March 2022, the commission published a list of 87 potential names for nine army installations: Fort Bragg, named after Confederate General Braxton Bragg, among them.
+On 1 January 2021, the United States Senate passed a veto override of the William M. (Mac) Thornberry National Defense Authorization Act for Fiscal Year 2021.
+This new law helped in establishing the Naming commission which would select new names for Department of Defense properties named in honor of Confederate officials.
+In the law, Congress determined that those who chose to side with the Confederate Army during the American Civil War were unworthy of being namesakes.
+In March 2022, the commission published a list of 87 potential names for 9 Army installations, including Fort Bragg.